Annie Jacobsen

 Annie Jacobsen (born June 28, 1967) is an American investigative journalist, author, and a 2016 Pulitzer Prize finalist.
-She writes for and produces television programs, including Tom Clancy's Jack Ryan for Amazon Studios, and Clarice for CBS.
+She writes for and produces television programs, including Tom Clancy's Jack Ryan for Amazon Studios and Clarice for CBS.
 She was a contributing editor to the Los Angeles Times Magazine from 2009 until 2012.

-Jacobsen writes about war, weapons, security, and secrets.
+Jacobsen writes about war, weapons, national security, and government secrets.
 Jacobsen is best known as the author of the 2011 non-fiction book Area 51: An Uncensored History of America's Top Secret Military Base, which The New York Times called "cauldron-stirring."
-She is an internationally acclaimed and sometimes controversial author who, according to one critic, writes sensational books by addressing popular conspiracies.
+Kai Bird of The Washington Post has said that Jacobsen "writes sensational books by addressing popular conspiracies".